What is a Grace Period?

 While most students have grace periods, not all them do.
 The federal student loans that offer grace periods include the subsidized and unsubsidized Federal Direct Stafford Loans.

-Federal Direct PLUS Loans for parents and graduate students technically don’t have a grace period and enter repayment 60 days after full disbursement.
-However, since July 1, 2008, Grad PLUS and Parent PLUS loans may be deferred during the six months after the student graduates or drops below half-time enrollment.
+Federal Direct PLUS Loans for parents technically don’t have a grace period and enter repayment 60 days after full disbursement.
+However, since July 1, 2008, Parent PLUS loans may be deferred during the six months after the student graduates or drops below half-time enrollment.
+Federal Direct Grad PLUS loans are eligible for a six-month grace period.

 Federal Perkins Loans, which are no longer originated, have a nine-month grace period.